Cherricott/Bigdata/README.md

     USING ICEBERG
     """)

+# Turn off your firewall and any VPNs

 # Initial setup

-**For Linux/Mac Users:**

-Run this in your terminal:

-    echo "UID=$(id -u)" > .env
-    echo "GID=$(id -g)" >> .env

-**For Windows:**

-Create a file named `.env` and paste this inside:

-    UID=1000
-    GID=1000

-To run on Docker, first run this commmand:
+To run on K8s, first run this commmand:

+    ./setup-registry.sh

+Then :

-    docker compose build --no-cache
+    docker build -t localhost:5001/spark-iceberg-app:latest .

-    docker compose up -d

-Then check if it is actually running:

-    docker ps
+    docker push localhost:5001/spark-iceberg-app:latest

-# Run the Batch Layer (History)
+And:

+    kubectl apply -f 01-storage.yaml

+    kubectl apply -f 02-infra.yaml

+    kubectl apply -f 03-spark-cluster.yaml

+# Upload Raw Data, Batch Ingestion and Batch analysis

-Goal: Load the historical CSV data into the history_flights Iceberg table.
+Goal: Move CSVs into the distributed file system.
 You only need to run this once.

-    docker compose exec spark-app python batch_etl.py
+     ./start_batch.sh

-Note: currently batch_etl.py works for small ammount of data, for large ammount of data, try batch_etl_large.py
+Note: currently  works for small ammount of data

-For Batch analysis, run this:

-    docker compose exec spark-app python batch_analysis.py

 Currently batch analysis do: